Montenegro

 Overview

-Montenegro, a country located in Southeast Europe, is bordered by the Adriatic Sea to the southwest, Croatia to the west, Bosnia and Herzegovina to the northwest, Serbia to the northeast, Albania to the southeast, and Kosovo to the east.
+Montenegro, a country located in Southeast Europe, is bordered by the Adriatic Sea to the southwest, Croatia to the west, Bosnia and Herzegovina to the northwest, Serbia to the northeast, and Albania to the southeast.
 Montenegro is divided into 23 municipalities, with Podgorica as the capital.
 The official language is Montenegrin, and the currency is the euro (EUR).

 The dissolution of the political union with Serbia in 2006 led to separate membership in several international financial institutions, such as the European Bank for Reconstruction and Development.
 On 18 January 2007, Montenegro joined the World Bank and International Monetary Fund (IMF).
 Montenegro signed a Stabilization and Association agreement with the European Union (EU) in October 2007.
 On 17 December 2011, Montenegro joined the World Trade Organization (WTO) and on 5 June 2017 became a member of the North Atlantic Treaty Organization (NATO).
 Montenegro is an official EU candidate country.